LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ![image](https://user-images.githubusercontent.com/60980933/125466228-7125d157-04c9-4315-a242-096598a5e183.png)

-### Error 8: 400 parsing_exception
+### Error 6: 400 parsing_exception

 When we search for something, we often ask a multi-faceted question.
 For example, you may want to retrieve all entertainment news headlines published on "2018-04-12".

 This question actually requires sending multiple queries in one request.
-One for retrieving all documents in the entertainment category.
-The other for retrieving documents that have been publisehd on "2018-04-12".
+One for retrieving all documents from the entertainment category.
+The other for retrieving documents that were published on "2018-04-12".

 Let's say you are most familiar with the match query so you write the following request to accomplish this task: